 For being the guy that everyone wants to punch in the face.

-And the winner is…Nazem Kadri of the Colorado Avalanche!
+And the winner is…Jordan Binnington of the St. Louis Blues!

 Nikita Kucherov, Tampa Bay Lightning (2021)